ejlopez44/employee-directory/README.md

 This employee directory is a React Application that displays a large list of "employees".

 Utilizing React State, the table can be filtered by search and sorted by it's headers.
-The list of employees is powered by making an API call to the RandomUser API and rendering all 200 users to the DOM.
+The list of employees is powered by making an API call to the RandomUser API and rendering all 200 users to the virtual DOM.

 ## Technologies